What is an Australian Apprenticeship?

 The Commonwealth and State and Territory governments offer a range of support to eligible employers and employees participating in Australian Apprenticeships.
 Go to the ‘Networks and Resources’ menu item under Information & Links, then scroll to the bottom of the page to see links to incentives websites.

-Contact an Australian Apprenticeships Centre about the support available and the details of the Training Contract and ‘sign-up’ process.
+Contact an Australian Apprenticeship Support Network (Apprenticeship Network) provider about the support available and the details of the Training Contract and ‘sign-up’ process.